aligent/gadget-bigcommerce-typescript-template/README.md

 git clone https://github.com/aligent/gadget-bigcommerce-typescript-template.git app-name cd ./app-name yarn gadget:link app-name environment-name
-# If prompted about conflicts, choose these options:
-# - Merge local and environment's changes
-# - Keep local conflicting changes
 ```

-- Optional: run `yarn lint --fix` in another terminal to identify (if possible) fix any linting errors in pulled down files
+> [!TIP]
+> If prompted about conflicts, choose these options:
+>
+> - Merge local and environment's changes
+> - Keep local conflicting changes

 > [!CAUTION]
 > Outright discarding files from the Gadget environment can leave it in an unusable state.
 If this happens you will need to push up a working app to the environment.

-> [!IMPORTANT]
-> Gadget requires **Yarn Classic**.
-Corepack should detect this from the `packageManager` property in `package.json`
+#### Optional - fix linting errors

+run `yarn lint --fix` in another terminal to identify (if possible) fix any linting errors in pulled down files

-**Install your environment's version of the app in BigCommerce**
+#### Install your environment's version of the app in BigCommerce

 - Open `Settings > Plugins > BigCommerce` in the Gadget Editor with your environment selected
 - Follow the instructions under `Create a single-click BigCommerce app`, taking care to: